Penn State seeks 8th NCAA wrestling title in nine years

 The Nittany Lions (14-0) are the prohibitive favorites to claim the team title at this weekend’s NCAA Championships for the eighth time in nine years and for the fourth year in a row.

-They might be the most talented team that coach Cael Sanderson has assembled.
+This might be the most talented team that Coach Cael Sanderson has assembled.

 Penn State has three wrestlers seeded first in their weight class, three more seeded second and another seeded third.